HOME

 "Van Til . . . always taught that a Christian worldview should be represented by two circles (for Creator and creature), clearly distinct from one another, with the larger one (representing God) on top.
 One circle alone referred to the non-Christian worldview, in which man and God (if he exists) are on the same level, part of one reality."

 -- John Frame, Cornelius Van Til: An Analysis of His Thought, (Phillipsburg, NJ: Presbyterian and Reformed Publishing, 1995), p.
-27
+27.

-However, we can add more detail to Van Til's chalkboard diagrams based on his vivid illustrations of the atheist worldview in his writings.
+We can add more detail to Van Til's chalkboard diagrams based on his vivid illustrations of the atheist worldview in his writings.
 In the atheist's circle I have added an island of reason that has arisen out of the bottomless and shoreless sea of an ultimately non-rational universe:

 Two Faiths

 The grids in the these diagrams represent rational structure.
 The Christian worldview begins with a triune God who is absolutely rational; and He creates a rational world.
 "Reason" in the atheist worldview is depicted as similar to the Christian God in these diagrams because the atheist claims that the human mind is autonomous, as Christians claim for God.
 The atheist says that the only autonomous minds are finite human minds.
 There is no autonomous Absolute Mind.
 Thus any rational structure in the world is imposed by the human mind.
 The human mind is a finite island of rational structure that floats in the dark, meaningless ocean of an ultimately non-rational world.
 There is a formal similarity between the two worldviews in that in both there is an acknowledgment by humans of a mystery that is greater than the human mind, and the human mind originates from that realm of mystery.
-But the similarities should not blind one to the profound difference between the worldviews: The Christian appeal to mystery is an appeal to an ultimate rationality, while the non-Christian appeal to mystery is an appeal to an ultimate non-rationality.
-Atheist faith and Christian faith are formally similar, but substantively different.
+But the similarities should not blind one to the profound difference between the worldviews:

-Here are samples of Van Til's illustrations on which the above diagrams are based
+Here are samples of Van Til's illustrations on which the above diagrams are based:

 Non-Christian worldview: An island of human rationality in a shoreless sea of pure contingency:

 "The Pragmatist thinks it quite possible to ask: 'Who made God?'
 Back of God lies mere possibility.
 Possibility is a wider concept than actuality.
 God and man both dwell on the island called Reality.
 This island is surrounded by a shoreless and bottomless ocean of possibility and the rationality that God and we enjoy is born of chance.
-The Theist thinks it impossible to ask: “Who made God?”
+The Theist thinks it impossible to ask: 'Who made God?'
 God is for him the source of possibility: actuality is a wider concept than possibility.
 The little island on which we dwell rests upon the ocean of the reality of God; our rationality rests upon the rationality of God.
 Pragmatism maintains a thorough metaphysical relativism, while Theism will not compromise on the conception of God as a self-conscious absolute personality."

 -- Christianity and Idealism (Philadelphia, PA: Presbyterian and Reformed Publishing Co., 1955), p.
-8
+8.

 "Kant’s phenomenal realm is but an island, and that a floating island on a bottomless and shoreless sea.
 After all, the human mind can furnish at most a finite schematism or a priori.
 We do not admit that the human mind can furnish any a priori at all unless it is related to God.
 But suppose for a moment that it could, such a schematism could never be comprehensive."

-Presbyterian and Reformed Publishing Co., 1978), p.
+-- Christian-Theistic Evidences (Phillipsburg, NJ: Presbyterian and Reformed Publishing Co., 1978), p.
 37.

 "It is upon the basis of this presupposition alone, the Reformed Faith holds, that predication of any sort at any point has relevance and meaning.
-If we may not presuppose such an "antecedent" Being, man finds his speck of rationality to be swimming as a mud-ball in a bottomless and shoreless ocean."
+If we may not presuppose such an 'antecedent' Being, man finds his speck of rationality to be swimming as a mud-ball in a bottomless and shoreless ocean."

 -- Christianity and Idealism (Philadelphia, PA: Presbyterian and Reformed Publishing Co., 1955), p.
 138.